 © FijiPocketGuide.com

-Rules for Visiting a Fijian Village
+The Rules for Visiting a Fijian Village

 How can you visit a Fijian village?
-Typically, you need to be invited to a village, which in most cases, is either on a village visiting tour or through a homestay.
-Take a look at 10 Authentic Village Stays in Fiji, as well as 10 Best Village Tours in Fiji.
+Typically, you need to be invited to a village, which, in most cases, is either on a village visiting tour or through a homestay.
+Take a look at 10 Authentic Village Stays in Fiji, as well as the 10 Best Village Tours in Fiji.
 In some cases, you may enter a village for a tourist attraction.
 Ask the first person you see how to get to the tourist attraction or for a guide.
-Of course, always assume you need to pay so have cash with you.
+Of course, always assume you need to pay, so have cash with you.

 Before we finally dive into this Fijian customs guide, be sure to bookmark The Guide to the Fiji Culture for Travellers.